 Understand that when a customer shops online he is looking for ease and to save his time.
 Making the experience complicated for him will only make him exit your store in a matter of seconds and go to your competitor.

 Use a simple yet elegant layout of your website.
 Have a proper menu and easy navigation to move from page to page.

 4. Make Use Of Color Psychology

 The aspect of color psychology cannot be ignored when talking about psychological sales tactics.
-The colors influence an individual about how they perceive their surroundings.
+The colors influence an individual about how they perception of their surroundings.

-Not only in physical stores, but also in online stores, colors play an important role to make it a success or a failure.
+Not only in physical stores, but also in online stores, colors play an important role in making it a success or a failure.
 Understand the impact different colors have on a buyer.

-For instance, red color has been proven to catch the attention of the customers and makes the things look appealing.
-The majority of the sale signs are designed with either red background or fonts to make the customer attentive.
+For instance, red color has been proven to catch the attention of customers and make things look appealing.
+The majority of the sale signs are designed with either a red background or fonts to make the customer attentive.